tmux-python/tmuxp/doc/about.rst

 Minor tweaks
 ------------

+- Unit tests against live tmux version to test statefulness of tmux sessions, windows and panes.
+See :ref:`travis`.
 - Load + switch to new session from inside tmux.
 - Resume session if config loaded.
 - Pre-commands virtualenv / rvm / any other commands.